akhileshthite/covid19-vaccine-finder/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-title: Issue
+title: Issue Title
-about: Fix bugs to help us improve the website.
+about: Create a bug-report to help us address errors in the repo.
 name: Bug
 label: Bug
 Assignee: ''